Anna M. Wilke

 Critics of field experiments lament a turn away from theory and criticize findings for weak external validity.
 In this chapter, we outline strategies to address these challenges.
 Highlighting the connection between these twin critiques, we discuss how structural approaches can both help design experiments that maximize the researcher’s ability to learn about theories and enable researchers to judge to what extent the results of one experiment can travel to other settings.
 We illustrate with a simulated analysis of a bargaining problem to show how theory can help make external claims with respect to both populations and treatments and how combining random assignment and theory can both sharpen learning and alert researchers to over-dependence on theory.

-Can Community Policing Improve Police-Community Relations in an Electoral Authoritarian Regime?
-Experimental Evidence from Uganda
+Can Community Policing Improve Police-Community Relations in Low-Income Countries?

 Throughout the developing world, citizens often distrust the police and hesitate to bring crimes to their attention—a situation that makes it difficult for police to effectively combat crime and violence.
 Community policing has been touted as one solution to this problem, but evidence on whether it can be effective in developing country con- texts is sparse.
 We present results from a large-scale field experiment that randomly assigned a home-grown community policing intervention to police stations throughout rural Uganda.
 Drawing on close to 4,000 interviews with citizens, police officers, and local authorities and on administrative crime data, we show that community policing had limited effects on core outcomes such as perceptions of police, crime, and insecurity.
 We attribute this finding to a combination of low levels of compliance and resource constraints.
 Our study draws attention to the limits of community policing's potential to reduce crime and build trust in the developing world.